hotwired-laravel/turbo-laravel/README.md

 <turbo-stream target="comment_123" action="remove"></turbo-stream>
 ```

-If you want to have more control over your streamed responses, for instance, you can use the `response()->turboStreamView()` macro instead.
+If you want to have full control over your Turbo Stream response, for instance, you can use the `response()->turboStreamView()` macro.
 Here's an example:

 ```php
 return response()->turboStreamView(view('comments.turbo_created_stream', [